ahmetTuzen/codewars/README.md

-The algorithm that written by me for katas from codewars.
+The algorithm that written by me for katas from codewars.com.

 Python programming language has been used.